Prevalence of Alzheimer's Disease

-Alzheimer’s disease is a type of neurological condition that proceeds when the brain cells die resulting in the loss of memory and cognitive abilities (2).
-Alzheimer’s disease progresses with a condition called dementia.
-It starts as a result of brain injuries or diseases that produce adverse effects on memory, thinking, and behavior (3).
+Alzheimer's disease is a type of neurological condition that proceeds when the brain cells die, resulting in the loss of memory and cognitive abilities.
+Alzheimer's disease progresses with a condition called dementia.
+It starts as a result of brain injuries or diseases that produce adverse effects on memory, thinking, and behavior.
 Without these abilities, life would be so difficult definitely!

-The main target of Alzheimer’s disease or dementia is that it starts accumulating two types of proteins in the brain cells i.e., tangles (tau) and plaques (amyloid-beta).
-By doing so, it kills brain cells and makes people crippled with their life (4).
+The main target of Alzheimer's disease or dementia is that it starts accumulating two types of proteins in the brain cells i.e., tangles (tau) and plaques (amyloid-beta).
+By doing so, it kills brain cells and makes people crippled with their life.
+The early symptoms of Alzheimer's disease are memory loss, speech or language problems, and impulsive behavior.
+As the symptoms start worsening, people start having problems remembering recent events, recognizing people, and reasoning and questioning.

-It’s been stated that Alzheimer’s disease affects 200,000 US adults which are below the age of 65 years.
-Scientists are still trying to figure it out, but they haven’t succeeded yet.
-It may be because of certain rare genes that are prominent among such people (2).
+It's been stated that Alzheimer's disease affects 200,000 US adults who are below the age of 65 years.
+Scientists are still trying to figure it out, but they haven't succeeded yet.
+It may be because of certain rare genes that are prominent among such people.
+The prevalence of Alzheimer's disease increases dramatically with age: about 5 percent of those aged 65 to 74, 13 percent aged 75 to 84, and 33 percent aged 85 and older have Alzheimer's dementia.

-Alzheimer’s disease is a complex disease of the brain.
+Alzheimer's disease is a complex disease of the brain.
 Many factors contribute to its onset and progression.
-Some factors like age and genetics are not in your control (1).
-Let’s dig deep to know what these accumulated proteins do to the brain (5).
+Some factors like age and genetics are not in your control.
+Let's dig deep to know what these accumulated proteins do to the brain.

 -